microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/readme.md

 ## Requirements
 * [Visual Studio 2017](https://www.visualstudio.com/) with the [Windows 10 Fall Creators Update SDK](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk)
+* *Fallback Layer* requires:
-* Windows 10 with the Fall Creators Update
+  * Windows 10 with the Fall Creators Update or higher.
-* A graphics card with retail DXIL capabilities.
+  * Dx12 GPU with a driver that has retail DXIL support.
+* *DirectX Raytracing* requires:
+  * Windows 10 with the April update with SDK overlay raytracing binaries or Windows 10 insider build 17661+.
+  * Dx12 gpu with a compatible DirectX Raytracing driver.
+    * Nvidia: Volta or higher with 397.31+ driver.
+    * Other vendors - please consult the vendor you’re working with for HW and driver availability.
-* DXIL.dll should be pulled from the latest Windows SDK to accompany the compiler or enable Developer mode.
+* Enable Developer Mode or sideload DXIL.dll from the latest Windows SDK to accompany the compiler.
-* Download DirectXRaytracingBinariesV1.0.zip from https://github.com/Microsoft/DirectX-Graphics-Samples/releases and copy all the contents to Samples/Desktop/D3D12Raytracing/tools/x64
+* Download DirectXRaytracingBinariesV1.0.zip from https://github.com/Microsoft/DirectX-Graphics-Samples/releases and copy all the contents to Samples/Desktop/D3D12Raytracing/tools/x64.

-* That is all that is required for the Fallback Layer.
-To take advantage of DXR you will additionally need a raytracing compatible driver.
-Please contact the IHV you’re working with for drivers that will work with DXR.
-For Nvidia, you can review the following blog post for the DXR support requirements: https://devblogs.nvidia.com/introduction-nvidia-rtx-directx-raytracing/.
+## Known limitations
+  - NV 397.31+ drivers do not properly support compute Fallback Layer on Nvidia Volta.
+Samples have artifacts and/or scenes miss altogether.
+Use the recommended DXR / driver based raytracing mode of samples on this configuration instead.

 ## Feedback and Questions
 We welcome all feedback, questions and discussions about DXR and the Fallback Layer at [DirectX Raytracing forums](http://forums.directxtech.com/index.php?PHPSESSID=394klvdd3683tt1fjkh2jteav1&board=248.0).